mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 As Rasorrorr's infl uence spread more colonies came under his control and Rasorrorr eventually declared himself a prince, naming his new empire Raso Gatsdzo.
 Although this new empire never grew beyond the boundaries of the subsector, it had a strong military consisting largely of corsair groups.
 After Rasorrorr's death the empire declined until a new leader called Kaekranak was able to take power in –1769.

-The Gvegh Wars For nearly a decade, Kaekranak strengthened his empire and expanded into Uthe subsector, encroaching on the borders of smaller nations.
+## The Gvegh Wars
+For nearly a decade, Kaekranak strengthened his empire and expanded into [[Uthe subsector]], encroaching on the borders of smaller nations.
 At the same time, the Zaegou Federation was expanding in all directions into neighboring subsectors, absorbing smaller states into its territories.
 Both empires were spreading into Uthe subsector where they were destined to clash.

 Leaders of many small states in Uthe saw the two approaching nations as a threat and formed the Uthe Alliance.
 Other small alliances also formed along the borders of the Zaegou Federation and Raso Gatsdzo empires.
 Hostilities along these borders were inevitable and eventually resulted in the Gvegh Wars, which took place from –1760 to –1620.
 Full details of the Gvegh Wars can be found in the History chapter on page 51.